Ernest Donald 1822-1877

 Ernest Donald’s grandfather, Thomas Gordon was a parochial schoolmaster, as was his father William Gordon who died in 1794 in his 75th year.
 William had been a teacher for over 50 years and parochial schoolmaster at Monymusk for 32 of these years.
 After the death of William Gordon, his son Thomas became headmaster and remained at Monymusk until 1798.
 Thomas died at Daviot in 1811 where he had been parochial schoolmaster at Daviot since 1798.
 There can be no doubt that Ernest totally understood the importance of a good education – and that this had been instilled in him by his parents and as a result he became very involved with the Mechanics’ Institute in Aberdeen.

 Ernest Donald’s parents.
 Ernest’s father, James Donald (? – 1842), was a tailor in Aberdeen.
 His parents, James Donald and Mary MacLeod Gordon (1794 – ?) married in Aberdeen on May 25th, 1817.
 Ernest was the second eldest of six children in the family.
 His siblings – Charles Donald, Helen Donald, William Gordon Donald, George Donald and Andrew Glennie Donald – were all born between 1818 and 1830.
-Mary died in 1841 and James died in 1842.
+Mary died before 1841 and James died in 1842.
 Her parents and some of her siblings are buried in the kirkyard at Daviot, Aberdeenshire.
 It is a possibility that she may be buried there also, but no burial records exist for this parish.

 1822 No parish baptism entry has been found for Ernest Donald except for a record in the Mormon Church called the Baptism for the Dead in the Temple of Saint George.

 1824 The Aberdeen Mechanics Institute opened its doors in Aberdeen – the beginning of an adult education programme in Aberdeen